laissez-faire-btc/safe-redaction/BIP.md

 When considering Category 1 (valid Redaction Statements), the following requirements are applied:

-* `<transaction-hash>` MUST be a valid transaction id.
+1. `<transaction-hash>` MUST be a valid transaction id.
-* `<uuid>` MUST be the specific 16 byte value representing Redaction Statements, as defined in this BIP.
+2. `<uuid>` MUST be the specific 16 byte value representing Redaction Statements, as defined in this BIP.
-* `<data-segment-list>` MUST NOT include any invalid byte indices or segment lengths.
+3. `<data-segment-list>` MUST NOT include any invalid byte indices or segment lengths.
-* `<data-segment-list>` MUST NOT include any segment that is not either wholly contained within a single input, or wholly contained within a single output.
+4. each segment in `<data-segment-list>` MUST be either wholly contained within a single input, or wholly contained within a single output.
+5. each segment in `<data-segment-list>` MUST redact at least one non-zero byte.
-* `<transaction-hash-updated>` MUST be equal to the hash of the transaction after all of the bytes specified by `<data-segment-list>` are changed to 0x00, with no other changes.
+6. `<transaction-hash-updated>` MUST be equal to the hash of the transaction after all of the bytes specified by `<data-segment-list>` are changed to 0x00, with no other changes.
-* `<signature-hash-update-list>` MUST include before-and-after (unredacted and redacted) sighashes for each signature that is invalidated by the redaction, and MUST NOT include any other sighashes.
+7. `<signature-hash-update-list>` MUST include before-and-after (unredacted and redacted) sighashes for each signature that is invalidated by the redaction, and MUST NOT include any other sighashes.
-* The Redaction Statement MUST NOT include any further data after the `<signature-hash-update-list>`
+8. The Redaction Statement MUST NOT include any further data after the `<signature-hash-update-list>`

 **Sharing Redacted Data**